top of page

 Carriage House

-This 18th century era "garage" was updated in 1950 to accommodate living quarters in the attic, or "garret."
-Rough-hewn timbers are still visible and served to shelter carriages and riding chairs from the early days of our country.
+This 18th century era "garage" has rough-hewn timbers that are still visible and served to shelter carriages and riding chairs from the early days of our country.

 Barn